Dr Brad’s Chemical Peel Treatments In Bristol – Face, Neck And Body.

 A medium depth peel can be repeated once after 4-6 weeks, alongside a custom regimen of modern cosmecueutical products used at home for optimum results.

 A medium depth peel can then be repeated annually if you desire and/or you can optionally use a superficial glycolic acid peel 6-8 weekly throughout the year to keep you looking your best.

 Whatever you decide, even if you only have the one medium depth peel, the visible benefits will last for a long time.

 - For deep peels, I use Skin Tech 43% Trichloroacetic Acid peels.

 I use this product to treat very small areas (less than 1cm diameter) of particularly prominent or stubborn hyperpigmentation or UV induced brown spots.
 I often use this in conjunction with a medium depth 15% TCA peel regime in addition to bleaching agents for home use.

 What Happens in A Chemical Peel Session?

 When you attend for your peel, I will prepare your skin with a cleanser.
 I’ll then prepare and carefully apply the peel solution for 5-7 minutes, monitoring you carefully throughout the treatment.
 Once that is complete, I will neutralise the peel solution and apply some high end cosmeceuticals to your skin to aid the recovery.
 We will then re-discuss the specifics of your home skin care regime and you can leave.
-You will experience some peeling or sunburned look 2-3 days later that hopefully shouldn’t be too inconvenient.

 In conclusion, I am very pleased to be able to bring these highly effective and modern medical grade chemical peel treatments to my patients in Bristol.
 Improving the quality of your skin is just as important as any other aesthetic treatment so can be used alongside Botulinum toxin injections, dermal fillers and microneedling to give the best results.
 Call on 07588971425 or email for a consultation today.